What is Patella Dislocation?

 - Patients complaints of patellar slipping out of place which may self relocate,

-- Visible translation of patella laterally out of grove,
+- Visible translation of patella laterally out of the grove,

-- Pain with activities that gives the sense of dislocation, Swelling and a wobbly kneecap.
+- Pain with activities that give the sense of dislocation, Swelling, and a wobbly kneecap.

 - Tenderness around the patella.